gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## Shor's Algorithm

-finds solutions for asymmetric keys based on prime factoring and discrete logarithm in a polynomial of the key size instead of growing exponentially with the key size.
+finds solutions for asymmetric keys based on prime factoring or discrete logarithm in a polynomial of the key size instead of growing exponentially with the key size.

 Classic: Real number `r` times basis `b` raised by exponent `n`

 Shor: Real number `s` times basis `n` raised by exponent `e`

 where `n` is the key size in bit.

+This is a shift in complexity class from what is considered practically infeasible (exponential) to potentially possible (polynomial).

+It affects asymmetric key generation and data encryption based on prime factoring, discrete logarithm, and elliptic curves.

 # Timeline